xqctPeepo/babylon-game-starter/USERS_GUIDE.md

 - **Rapid Prototyping**: Get a working game running in minutes, not hours
 - **Easy Customization**: Modify game behavior through configuration files
 - **Extensible Architecture**: Add new features by extending existing managers
-- **No Build Step**: Works directly in the Babylon.js Playground—no compilation needed
+- **Playground Export**: Export your game to the Babylon.js web editor with `npm run export:playground`
 - **Community Ready**: Share your creations easily with the #BabylonGameStarter hashtag
 - **Type Safety**: Catch errors at development time, not runtime
 - **Best Practices**: Built-in patterns for common game development tasks